MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-sharepoint-online.md

 ### Libraries

+- You can't upload files from PowerApps to a library.
 - You can't show PDF files from a library in a PDF Viewer control.
+- PowerApps Mobile doesn't support the **Download** function.
 - If your users will run the app in PowerApps Mobile or the Windows 10 app, use the **Launch** function to display library content in a gallery.
-- PowerApps Mobile doesn't support the **Download** function.

 ## Next steps